 Review the Google My Business page’s status and the profile information to ensure it’s accurate, truthful, and follows all GMB guidelines.
 Once any necessary changes have been made, you can file for reinstatement.

 If a user on the GMB dashboard clicks “Remove Listing,” everything stays the same in the public search results and map listings; However, that user loses control over the page.
 See Google’s instructions if you want to intentionally remove your ability to manage a Google My Business listing.

 If access to a listing is removed from all users in your organization, you need to reclaim the GMB listing manually.

 Users can now make edits to a Google Business Profile.
-You should always be auditing your business profile to ensure the information is accurate.
+You should constantly audit your Business Profile to ensure accurate information.
 Inaccurate and misleading information can lead to issues, such as suspension of your GBP.
 I highlighted the area below where any users can suggest an edit to your Business Profile.

 These “suggested” changes are reviewed by Google and can go live on your page without your approval.
 That is why it is essential to routinely check your GMB dashboard to catch any pending changes before they go live.